Tuition Assistance Program Policy

 - If an approved TAP course(s) is scheduled to meet during an employee’s regularly scheduled work hours, the immediate supervisor will advise the employee if his/her work hours must be rescheduled; or, if the employee’s class hours must be reported as annual leave (if available).

-- Each retains a copy of the approved TAP application for departmental and personnel files.
+- Retains a copy of the approved TAP application for departmental and personnel files

 TAP Coordinator of the Home Institution